shpatrickguo/side-projects/Python Challenge/README.md

 # [pythonchallenge](http://www.pythonchallenge.com/)

 This repository stores my approach to the fun Python Challenge by Nadav Samet.
 There will be spoilers, so I high encourage you to try out the game before moving ahead.
-Note: these are for educational purposes may not be the most efficient solution, you can reference the official solutions page for alternative/better approaches.
+Note: these are for educational purposes may not be the only solution, you can reference the official solutions page for alternative approaches.

 ## About the Challenge